sahil-randhawa/bookslibrary/README.md

 # bookslibrary

-Library App build with Node JS and Express
+Library App built with Node JS and Express

 Live demo: https://bookslibrary.cyclic.app/

-**Goal**: To demonstrate the usae and functionality of express and handlebars library.
+**Goal**: To demonstrate the usage and functionality of express and handlebars library.

 ### Built using:
 - HTML/CSS